-All of our boats are designed, manufactured, and lake-tested in our Vonore, Tennessee facility.
-We are the only boat manufacturer to achieve compliance with all three of the ISO 9001 (Quality Management Systems), 14001 (Environmental Management Systems), and 18001 (International Occupational Health and Safety Management System) standards.
-The rigorous attention to detail with which we design and manufacture our products results in boats of high quality, which allows us to offer a "stem-to-stern" five-year warranty that comprehensively covers more parts of our boats than warranties offered by any of our competitors.
+All of our MasterCraft boats are designed, manufactured, and lake-tested in our Vonore, Tennessee facility.
+All of our NauticStar boats are designed and manufactured in our Amory, Mississippi facility.
+We believe MasterCraft is the only boat manufacturer to achieve compliance with all three of the ISO 9001 (Quality Management Systems), 14001 (Environmental Management Systems), and 18001 (International Occupational Health and Safety Management System) standards.
+The rigorous attention to detail with which we design and manufacture our MasterCraft products results in boats of high quality, which allows us to offer a "stem-to-stern" five-year warranty that comprehensively covers more parts of our boats than warranties offered by any of our competitors.
 In recognition of our operational excellence, we were named a 2015 IndustryWeek Best Plant in North America Recipient-the only boat manufacturer to receive that honor.

 Our boats are built through a continuous flow manufacturing process that encompasses fabrication, assembly, quality management, and testing.
-Each boat is produced over a six and a half day cycle that includes the fabrication of the hull and deck through gelcoat application and fiberglass lamination, grinding and hole cutting, installation of components, rigging, finishing, detailing, and on-the-water testing.
 We manufacture certain components and subassemblies for our boats, such as upholstery, and procure other components from third-party vendors and install them on the boat.
 We have several exclusive supplier partnerships for critical purchased components, such as aluminum billet, towers, and engine packages.
-We also build custom trailers that match the exact size and color of our boats.
+For MasterCraft, we also build custom trailers that match the exact size and color of our boats.